-When you drink Kurupí Clásica with cold water, expect it to last somewhere between 20 and 25 refills, which makes it a solid medium duration tereré.
+When you drink Kurupí Clásica with cold water, expect it to last somewhere between 20 and 25 refills, which makes it a solid moderate duration tereré.

-There is not much difference in duration between hot and cold versions of Kurupí Clásica — it still has a medium duration with smooth and pleasant lavado.
+There is not much difference in duration between hot and cold versions of Kurupí Clásica — it still has a moderate duration with smooth and pleasant lavado.

 Drinking cold Kurupí Clásica on a hot summer day was a truly rejuvenating experience.
 Sweat disappears immediately, and mind becomes fresh and sharp.
 This tereré was a savior during scorching and sultry weather, and it showed me why Kurupí is one if the most popular brands in Paraguay.